 THE ANN WATERFALL STUDENT AWARD |

-All nominations are presented to a selection panel comprising of an academic, a representative from the Portuguese Embassy in the United Kingdom and a member of The Anglo-Portuguese Society Executive Committee, who will on behalf of The Anglo-Portuguese Society agree upon the winning candidate.
+The winner of this prestigious award will receive £1,000.
+The award, funded by The Anglo-Portuguese Society.
+All nominations are presented to a selection panel comprising of an academic, and two members of The Anglo-Portuguese Society Executive Committee, who will on behalf of The Anglo-Portuguese Society agree upon the winning candidate.
+The guidelines for eligibility for nomination were changed in 2014 to reflect the expansion in Lusophone Studies and Portuguese language learning in this country.
+The nomination requirements and procedures are that:

 The Society's decision will be final; where there are candidates of equal merit, the Society will give preference to those aiming to continue their Portuguese studies at postgraduate level.
-Presentation of the Award will be made by a representative of The Anglo-Portuguese Society, at a mutually agreed date at one of the Society’s events.
-Details of the 2020 award will be announced in due course.
+Presentation of the Award will be made by a representative of The Anglo-Portuguese Society, at a mutually agreed date at one of the Society’s events. |

-31 YEARS OF THE STUDENT AWARD
+33 YEARS OF THE STUDENT AWARD

 Chronology of the Anglo-Portuguese Society Student Award.pdf